 - 1 teaspoon cinnamon (or 2 teaspoons if you really like cinnamon!)

 - 2 tablespoons milk

-- Pre-heat your oven to 180C.
-Grease a 20 cm (8 inch) cake tin and line the bottom with some baking parchment.
+- Pre-heat your oven to 180C / 160C fan / gas mark 4 / 350F.
+Grease a 20cm (8inch) cake tin and line the bottom with baking paper.

 - Put the butter and sugar into a large mixing bowl and beat until pale and fluffy, using a wooden spoon (or an electric hand whisk).